sim2realAI/sim2realAI.github.io/_posts/2020-06-29-dream-camera-calibration-sim2real.markdown

 <img align="center" src="/assets/img/2020-06-29/Lee_etal_2020_dream_pipeline.png" width="100%">
 *The DREAM pipeline.
 Stage 1 consists of the first four steps shown in this diagram.
 Stage 2 is the last step, which outputs the camera transform.*

 DREAM is an approach that is enabled by deep learning while _also_ leveraging classical algorithms.
 As an alternative to directly regressing to pose, such as in PoseCNN (Xiang et al.), vision-based geometry algorithms, such as perspective-n-point (PnP), provide a principled method for estimating pose from keypoint correspondences if the camera intrinsics are available, as in our case.
 Therefore, we need not apply deep learning to the entire pipeline to regress directly to pose, which has the risk of "baking in" the camera intrinsics and limits how well the algorithm generalizes to other cameras.
 Geometric algorithms do not have this problem and will transfer well to other cameras.
 (In fact, for our work, we demonstrated this for three different cameras.)
-Thus, we utilize deep learning for what it's excellent at --- image detection --- and the rest of the problem is thereafter solved using a geometric algorithm.
+Thus, we utilize deep learning where it excels --- image detection --- and the rest of the problem is thereafter solved using a geometric algorithm.

 This post will largely focus on the first stage, and how we achieved sim2real transfer for keypoint detection using only synthetic data.

 ### Stage 1: Keypoint Detection

 This stage detects manipulator **keypoints** within a single RGB image.
 Keypoints are salient points defined on the robot that are useful for estimating the camera-to-robot pose.
-The engine that drives this stage is a deep neural network that uses an encoder-decoder architecture.
+The engine that drives this stage is a deep neural network with an encoder-decoder architecture.
 The network is trained to output a **belief map** for each robot keypoint, which is then interpreted to determine the pixel coordinates of that keypoint in the input image.
 We will discuss this more thoroughly later in this post.

 DREAM requires the keypoints to be specified by the user at training time.
-In our work, we chose the keypoints at the positions of the joints based on the robot URDF (Unified Robot Description Format) model.
+In our work, keypoints were chosen at the positions of the joints based on the robot URDF (Unified Robot Description Format) model.
 In this case, the number of keypoints will range from 7 to about 20, depending on the model.
-In principle, these keypoints can exist anywhere on the robot --- including "inside" the robot, as was the case for the DREAM models that we trained for ICRA.
+In principle, these keypoints can exist anywhere on the robot --- including "inside" the robot, as was the case for the DREAM models that were trained for ICRA.
 Additional keypoints can be added to provide slightly better results in terms of accuracy (with diminishing returns) and robustness, particularly when some keypoints are occluded or otherwise not detected.

 <!-- Other approaches include defining the keypoints at the bounding box vertices (as in DOPE).
 However, from robot proprioception, we know where the keypoints are, so defining them on the robot is probably best so the network can use RGB cues to learn where they are. -->